cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 So far so good, right?
 Using `assert` also crashes our program when the wrong input is provided and shows us where the wrong value was detected.

 So what is that annoying flaw I've been talking about that makes me dislike `assert`?
 Well, you see, all `assert` statements get *disabled* when a macro `NDEBUG` is defined.
 This is a standard macro name that controls if the debug symbols get compiled into the binary and gets passed to the compilation command for most release builds as we generally don't want debug symbols in the binary we release.
-So essentially, `assert` **does not protect us from undefined behavior in the code we actually deploy**!
+So essentially, `assert` almost always **does not protect us from undefined behavior in the code we actually deploy**!

-We can easily demonstrate that the `asserts` indeed get *compiled out* by adding `-DNDEBUG` flag to our compilation command:
+We can easily demonstrate that the `assert`s indeed get *compiled out* by adding `-DNDEBUG` flag to our compilation command:

 ```cmd
 c++ -std=c++17 -DNDEBUG -o comparison_game comparison_game.cpp